Attitude Adjustment

 • If what you’re striving for is a good thing, then your sacrifices are worth the attempt.

-• We tend to get distracted from conflicting views:
+• We tend to get distracted by conflicting views:

 • Vague goals or noncommittal approach